SeanTheJedi/proj_3.1/README.md

 ├── index.html       # Main HTML file
 ├── styles.css       # Styles for the app
 ├── script.js        # JavaScript functionality
-└── PROMPTS-LOG.md        # Instructions for running the app
-└── README.md        # Instructions for running the app
+└── PROMPTS-LOG.md   # Record of prompts used to generate the app └── README.md        # Instructions for running the app
 ```